deathtothecorporation/plunder-docs/sire/intro.md

 6
 ```

-On the second line, we bound a new variable, `renamedInput` with the value of `originalInput`.
-Then `2` is added to this variable.
+On the second line, we bound a new name, `renamedInput` with the value of `originalInput`.
+Then `2` is added to it.

 To prove to yourself that `renamedInput` is only bound within the function scope, try calling it at the top-level of the REPL: